Ahmedmh9/Password_Generator/README.md

 # Password_Generator
-Discribtion: it's an application that enables users to generate a generate random passwords, base on the inputs it collects.
+Discribtion: it's an application that enables users to generate a random passwords, base on the inputs it collects.

 ![image](https://user-images.githubusercontent.com/78032515/124916197-03766780-dfb8-11eb-998b-41c466fe9fde.png)